Parveensulthanaj/Linux-Process-API-fork-wait-exec/README.md

 Test the C Program for the desired output.

 # PROGRAM:
-## C Program to print process ID and parent Process ID using Linux API system calls
+## 1.C Program to print process ID and parent Process ID using Linux API system calls

 ```
 #include <stdio.h>    // for printf